Octavia-Labs/octavia-token/README.md

 ## License

-This repository is subject to the Business Source License.
+This repository is subject to the MIT License.
 For more details, please refer to the [LICENSE.md](LICENSE.md) file.

 Please note the portion of the contracts utilsiing the OpenZepplin Library can be obtained at [OpenZepplin](https://github.com/OpenZeppelin/openzeppelin-contracts/) under the MIT License.